OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: OCTScenes

 \subsection{Raw data acquisition}

 We employed a three-wheel omnidirectional wheel robot equipped with an Orbbec Astra 3D camera for data collection.
-The three-wheel omnidirectional wheels are positioned 120° apart, enabling the robot to move effortlessly in all directions.
-The Orbbec Astra 3D camera operated at a frame rate of 30 frames per second (fps) and captured RGB-D images at a resolution of 640×480.
-We utilized the official Orbbec SDK\footnote{\url{https://github.com/orbbec/ros_astra_camera}} to write a data collection script that guides the robot along a predefined path around the table where objects were placed.
-Simultaneously, the script instructed the robot to capture RGB-D images while in motion.
-Throughout the robot's operation, we displayed the perspective of camera to provide real-time feedback to data collectors, ensuring the quality of the captured images.
+The three-wheel omnidirectional wheels are positioned 120 degrees apart, enabling the robot to move effortlessly in all directions.
+The Orbbec Astra 3D camera operated at a frame rate of 30 frames per second (fps) and captured RGB-D images at a resolution of 640$\times$480.
+We utilized the official Orbbec SDK\footnote{\url{https://github.com/orbbec/ros_astra_camera}} to write a data collection script that guides the robot along a predefined path around the scene and instructs it to capture RGB-D images while in motion.
+Throughout the robot's operation, we displayed the perspective of the camera to provide real-time feedback to data collectors, ensuring the quality of the captured images.
 Figure~\ref{fig:dataset} displays some sample images.

 We conducted data collection in a school conference room, executing the data collection script to capture each scene.
 Throughout the entire data collection process, we attempted to keep the background completely static.
 However, due to the average duration of 6 hours per day over a total of 18 days, changes in lighting conditions were possible, potentially leading to inconsistent illumination across different scenes.